Skip Nav Destination

 Published: 01 June 2014

-... freeing up prison space for offenders who pose a greater risk to public safety. © 2014 Vera Institute of Justice 2014 Smarter Sentencing Act drug(s) BOP/Bureau of prisons/DOJ/Justice Department overcriminalization the Heritage Foundation sentencing reform criminal justice reform safety...
+... and freeing up prison space for offenders who pose a greater risk to public safety. © 2014 Vera Institute of Justice 2014 Smarter Sentencing Act drug(s) BOP/Bureau of prisons/DOJ/Justice Department overcriminalization the Heritage Foundation sentencing reform criminal justice reform safety...

 Journal Articles